 To achieve satisfactory academic progress leading to promotion in, and completion of the Physician Assistant Program the student must maintain an aggregate grade of B (a University GPA of 3.00).
-The PA Program considers a grade below B- in any of the core curriculum [Clinical Medicine (PAS 5240, 5250, 5260), Patient Evaluation (PAS 5100, 5200, 5300), Clinical Rotations (PAS 5800, 5810, 5820), PA Seminar (PAS 5870, 5880, 5890), and Diagnostic and Therapeutic Procedures (PAS 5360, 5370, 5380)] and a grade below C in other courses to represent unsatisfactory academic progress.
+The PA Program considers a grade below B- in any of the curriculum to represent unsatisfactory academic progress.
 Unsatisfactory academic progress may result in conditional promotion, deceleration, withdrawal, warning, suspension, probation or dismissal as described below.